 There are two ADA accessible parking sites at the Twin Valley Welcome Center parking lot and at Morning Glory, Cottonwood and Sunfish shelters.
 Both restrooms adjacent to shelters are accessible.
 ADA drinking fountains are at Cottonwood, Morning Glory shelters and the Valley Overlook parking area.

 Drinking fountains are available at all five shelters.
 A drinking fountain equipped with a bottle filler plus two additional drinking fountains are available in the Main Park.
 Water is available at the Twin Valley Welcome Center.

 ADA accessible portable toilets are available at the sled hill, Twin Creek access and dam overlook.
-Flush toilets are available at the Twin Valley Welcome Center parking lots.
+Flush toilets are available at the Twin Valley Welcome Center.
 Ten vault toilets are available throughout Germantown, including at all trailheads, shelters and campsites.

 In 2009, MetroParks opened its first backpacking trail stretching from Germantown to Twin Creek MetroPark.
 The Twin Valley Backpacking Trail combines the existing network of trails in Germantown and Twin Creek MetroParks.These trails connect to create a longer, more integrated trail system totaling more than 25 miles throughout 2,600 acres and boast secluded backcountry camping that allows everyone to experience the wilds of the Twin Valley.